 Please be aware that it is each student's responsibility to notify his/her instructor(s) in advance of the impending absence from class on the dates of the Forum.
-A letter serving as the "Class Absence Authorization Form" will be provided in the student packets on the day of the event..
+A letter serving as the "Class Absence Authorization Form" will be emailed to student presenters prior to the Forum.

-When you first arrive to set up your poster,go directly to the Forum Registration Desk, located just outside the Ballroom, to receive your student packet,then proceed to look for the poster display board with your assigned number.
+When you first arrive to set up your poster,go directly to the Forum Registration Desk, located on the first floor of the Millennium Centre, to receive your student packet,then proceed to look for the poster display board with your assigned number in your assigned room.